-Firstly, the majority of us have to work, and are restricted to a limited number of hours we train each week.
+Paul knows the majority of us have to work, and are restricted to a limited number of hours we train each week.
 You must use your time to train and mix work and other commitments !
 This may mean running to work and back or running during your lunch break, which is what Paul did whilst working at college.
 It may be relatively easy to have work clothes ready at work, after you run in, ( of course a shower would be good ) Need a training programme, use the contact form below and I will get back to you.

 Ultra training, indeed any endurance training is about time on your feet.
 You can walk when ever you wish, just keep increasing the time on your feet.
 Always train with a light back pack, which includes fluid, food & gels.
 You are going to experiment with various foods and gels now, before your ultra race, obviously you do not want to try anything different or new on race day, this includes kit, clothes, socks and shoes.

 Firstly visit a good shoe shop and try a variety of shoes, take advise from other runners and buy a pair you think are a good fit.
 A good shoe shop, should be run by someone who is a runner, if not jog past.
 Don't be fooled into thinking you need to visit a podiatrist, if you do not have any problems just buy a pair of shoes and start running.
 All you have to do now is tie the laces and off you go.
 They do however have a habit of coming undone, look online and see how to tie the shoes right.
-There are other problems you may have with your feet include, your nails being too long, make sure they are cut short.
+There are other problems you may have with your feet which may include, your nails being too long, make sure they are cut short.
 When you start to run, your feet move a little and your toes can touch the shoes you wear, this can be painful.
 Online Coaching with me Paul Fletcher

 Hiking at weekend